For your business

 buried in the truck.

-Quoting assistant
+Quoting

 Knows your standard scope language, your crew capacity, and how you write line items.
 You input numbers; the draft is ready.

-SOP helper
+SOP help

 For the new guy on the crew.
 Answers the questions he used to text you at 6:30am — the right way, every time.